-- (a) A school does not need an enrollment agreement to enroll a student in a seminar that will be completed within three consecutive calendar days. - (a)(b) For distance education schools, the enrollment agreement shall specify the amount of time allotted to the student to complete the program. - (b)(c) A school shall submit an enrollment agreement to the AgencyCommission for approval.
+- (a) A school does not need an enrollment agreement to enroll a student in a seminar that will be completed within three consecutive calendar days. - (a)(b) For distance education schools, the enrollment agreement shall specify the amount of time allotted to the student to complete the program. - (b)(e) A school shall submit an enrollment agreement to the AgencyCommission for approval. - (c)(d) A school shall use only an approved enrollment agreement to enroll students.